wtcoin/docs-1/source/includes/_blockchain.md

 **txstart** | *integer* | Filters response to only include transaction hashes after **txstart** in the block.
 **limit** | *integer* | Filters response to only include a maximum of **limit** transactions hashes in the block.
 Maximum value allowed is 200.

-$BLOCK_HASH is a *string* representing the hash of the block you're interested in querying, for example:
+BLOCK_HASH is a *string* representing the hash of the block you're interested in querying, for example:

 `0000000000000000189bba3564a63772107b5673c940c16f12662b3e8546b412`